yanganto/s3rs/README.md

 The config file will auto setup when binary first time launch
 - `s3rs`

-edit the config file at ~/.s3rs.toml
+Edit the config file at ~/.s3rs.toml
 - `vi ~/.s3rs.toml`